shawnhero/sudoku/README.md

 ```

-Here is my improved part.
+Here is the improved part.
 Basically it tries to avoid the peers of the previously searched keys.
 ```
 def nextKey(self, su):
     # it turns out the way below works slightly better